alprog/cl-wrapper/README.md

 It makes modules behave almost identical to headers (and impose separation of interface and implementation).

 However, with C++ modules we can do a better job.
-We can skip recompilation of dependencies if only implementation/formating part of the file was changed but not the interface.
+We can skip recompilation of dependencies if only implementation/formating part of the file was changed, but not the interface.
 It will make possible to use single-file modules without sacrificing incremental builds.

 # How it works